getify/Functional-Light-JS/manuscript/ch5.md

 However, the function has to do quite a bit of work to calculate some of the bigger numbers, especially the `987654321` input.
 If we needed to get that particular special number multiple times throughout our program, the `cache`ing of the result means that subsequent calls are far more efficient.

-Don't be so quick to assume that you could just run the `specialNumber(987654321)` calculation once and manually stick that result in some variable/constant.
-Programs are often highly modularized and globally accessible scopes are not usually the way you want to go around sharing state between those independent pieces.
+Don't be so quick to assume that you could just run the calculation `specialNumber(987654321)` once and manually stick that result in some variable/constant.
+Programs are often highly modularized and globally accessible scopes are not usually the way you want to share state between those independent pieces.
 Having `specialNumber(..)` do its own caching (even though it happens to be using a global variable to do so!) is a more preferable abstraction of that state sharing.

 The point is that if `specialNumber(..)` is the only part of the program that accesses and updates the `cache` side cause/effect, the referential transparency perspective observably holds true, and this might be seen as an acceptable pragmatic "cheat" of the pure function ideal.